awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.SQLServer.md

 For databases, where a number of transactions is greater than `maxtrans*maxscans`, increasing the `polling_interval` value can cause an accumulation of active transaction log records\.
 In turn, this accumulation can lead to an increase in the size of the transaction log\.

+Note that AWS DMS does not rely on the MS\-CDC capture job\.
+The MS\-CDC capture job marks the transaction log entries as having been processed\.
+This allows the transaction log backup job to remove the entries from the transaction log\.

+We recommend that you monitor the size of the transaction log and the success of the MS\-CDC jobs\.
+If the MS\-CDC jobs fail, the transaction log could grow excessively and cause AWS DMS replication failures\.
+You can monitor MS\-CDC capture job errors using the `sys.dm_cdc_errors` dynamic management view in the source database\.
+You can monitor the transaction log size using the `DBCC SQLPERF(LOGSPACE)` management command\.

 **To address the transaction log increase that is caused by MS\-CDC**

 1. Check the `Log Space Used %` for the database AWS DMS is replicating from and validate that it increases continuously\.